The Neanderthal Man: Release

 The film was theatrically released in the United States on 19 June 1953.

 Production

 The film's working title was Madagascar.
 Production began in early December 1952 at Eagle-Lion Studios in Los Angeles.

 Jack Pollifaxen recalled that their experienced director Ewald André Dupont was hired due to Aubrey Wisburg's and Pollifaxen's previous collaborator Edgar G. Ulmer being in Europe at the time of production.
-Pollifaxen also recalled that the actual Siberian tiger kept spitting out the imitation sabre teeth so cold up shots were done with the sabre teeth attached to a tiger skin rug.
+Pollifaxen also recalled that the actual Siberian tiger kept spitting out the imitation sabre teeth so close-up shots were done with the sabre teeth attached to a tiger skin rug.
 Stuntman Wally Rose was the man in the Neanderthal Man mask, not Robert Shayne.

 The film was released in the USA on 19 June 1953 and in Spain and Brazil at unknown dates.
 Three minutes was trimmed from its running time when it opened in the UK, reducing time from 78 minutes to 75 minutes.